How can end users recover their own Google Workspace data through Google OAuth Login?

 Step 2.
 Enable HTTPS/SSL for the CubeBackup web console

 After assigning a domain name for the IP address of the CubeBackup server, please enable HTTPS/SSL for your CubeBackup web console.

 HTTPS/SSL is natively supported in CubeBackup and is easy to activate for the web console.
 You can visit How to enable HTTPS for CubeBackup for detailed instructions.

 Step 3.
 Create OAuth client ID

-Log in to Google Cloud Console using the same Google account which was used to create the Google Service account in the initial configuration.
+Log in to Google Cloud Platform using the same Google account which was used to create the Google Service account in the initial configuration.